BLCM/bl3mods/Apocalyptech/README.md

   I suspect I'm the only person in the world who'd want this, since I don't care about farming at all.
 Basically intended to be used alongside my Expanded Legendary Pools mod, for best effect.
+- `mission_reward_randomizer.txt` - Like the Boss Drop Randomizer, this
+  randomizes all mission rewards to pull from the appropriate legendary pools instead of having fixed gear.
+Customization rewards are similarly randomized.
+Intended to be used at least with Expanded Customization Pools, and recommended with Expanded Legendary Pools.

 ## Mods for Testing Mods